Azure/iot-hub-device-update/docs/early-access-reference-docs/Delta update instructions.md

 - extendedResultCode: [non-zero; will be further defined by GA]

 If the update was unsuccessful:
- - Start with the Device Update Agent errors in error_code_markdown.pdf, which you previously downloaded.
+ - Start with the Device Update Agent errors in **error_code_markdown.pdf**, which you previously downloaded.
     - Errors from the Device Update Agent that are specific to the Download Handler functionality used for delta updates begin with 0x9:

 ---